iturdikulov/notes/Git.md

 &#10;
 `git --no-pager log -n 10`

-Find git commit that introduced a string in any branch &#10;
+Find git commit that introduced a string in any branch (search substring in any branch/history).
+&#10;
 `git log -S <string> --source --all`